 Several animal and human studies have shown that Spirulina supports immune function.
 In particular, it has been shown to promotes innate (inborn) immunity, the body’s first line of defense.
 In this regard it promotes macrophage function, T-cell proliferation and Natural Killer Cell activity.
 It is also important in the regulation of antibody production (acquired immunity).
 Spirulina has been shown to inhibit production of IgE and modulate inflammation.
 Recent studies also show that Spirulina promotes IgA production in the saliva thereby inactivating foreign bodies and toxins found in food.
 (Mao et al., 2005; Hirahashi et al., 2002; Belay, 2002, Gershwin & Belay, 2007)

 Antioxidant and Anti-inflammatory Activities

-Another important health benefit of Spirulina is that it contains some phytonutrients that have strong antioxidant and anti-inflammatory activities. * These antioxidants support cellular health by protecting cells from the damaging effects of reactive oxygen radicals.
+A Spirulina health benefit is helping improve antioxidant and anti-inflammatory activities.
+Spirulina contains phytonutrients that have strong antioxidant and anti-inflammatory activities.* These antioxidants support cellular health by protecting cells from the damaging effects of reactive oxygen radicals.
 Such an oxidative stress that is a result of normal or abnormal metabolism, is known to damage cell membranes and DNA (the master molecule that programs all cellular structure and function) thereby negatively changing the structure and function of the cell.
 The other consequence of such damaging radicals is premature aging.
 The phytonutrients in Spirulina have been shown to have similar antioxidant and anti-inflammatory effects to those obtained from eating certain fruits and vegetables.
 (Gemma et al., 2002; Belay, 2002, Gershwin & Belay 2007)